ozbillwang/vault-example/README.md

 The author doesn't provide the `Dockerfile` for application image `burtlo/exampleapp-ruby:k8s`, I have reverse engineering it and save the folder [exampleapp-ruby](exampleapp-ruby)

+It will be useful to troubleshooting and reference if you can't run the web application properly.

 You can build the image by yourself

 ```